 In addition to the requirements codified in legislation (including the Companies Act 1981, as amended, and the Insurance Act 1978, and related rules and regulations), common law and the Company's constitutional documents, the Company defines governance as the establishment and enforcement of key principles, policies, and committee oversight of risks across the business unit and the wider Global Atlantic organization ("Enterprise").
-These are described through the Company's Risk Appetite Principles and Committee & Governance Framework, and are highlighted in the Company's Risk Culture Program.
-The Board of Directors ("GA Re Board" or "Board") has ultimate oversight of strategy and top risks facing the Company's business.
+These are described through the Company's Risk Appetite Principles ("Risk Appetite Principles") and Committee & Governance Framework, and are highlighted in the Company's Risk Culture Program.
+The Board of Directors ("Global Atlantic Re Board" or "Board") has ultimate oversight of strategy and top risks facing the Company's business.

-The Company's corporate governance framework ensures appropriate oversight using a framework which ensures the proper identification and mitigation of risks.
-Management is tasked with day-to-day running of the business and responding to risks with oversight by the Board.
-The entity level governance structure is further supported by the Enterprise-wide Global Atlantic governance and risk management framework.
+The Company's corporate governance framework provides appropriate oversight to ensure the proper identification and mitigation of risks.
+Management is tasked with day-today running of the business and responding to risks with oversight by the Board.
+The entitylevel governance structure is further supported by the Enterprise-wide Global Atlantic governance and risk management framework.